-Under the Industrial Research and Development Incentives Act 1976, three forms of assistance are available to industry: commencement grants, project grants and public interest projects.
-Commencement grants, each available for five years and with an annual limit of \$40,000, encourage the growth of industrial R&D capability in mainly small and medium-size companies.
-Project grants, with an annual limit of \$750,000 per company, assist companies with an established R&D capability to undertake specific and significant R&D projects.
-Public interest projects involve the placement of contracts by the Commonwealth for work on industrial research projects with the potential to benefit Australia.
+Under the Industrial Research and Development Incentives Act 1976, three forms of assistance administered by the Department are available to industry: commencement grants, project grants and public interest funding.
+Commencement grants, each available for up to five years and with an annual limit of \$40,000, encourage the growth of industrial R & D capability in mainly small and medium-size companies.
+Project grants with an annual limit of \$750,000 per company, assist companies with an established R & D capability to undertake specific and significant R & D projects.
+Public interest funding involves the placement of contracts by the Commonwealth for work on industrial research projects with the potential to benefit Australia.
 Projects in progress cover water treatment, food processing, agricultural technology, biomedical engineering, processing technologies of metals, and the use of computers and micro-electronics in heavy engineering and information applications.
-Total funds provided for AIRDIS grants and projects in 1984-85 are \$67.5m.
+Total funds provided for AIRDIS grants and projects in 1985-86 are \$65.4m.